This post may contain affiliate links. Please see my disclosure policy for details.

-There is evidence of whisky in Scotland over 1000 years ago, but Deanston haven’t always been known for their whisky trade.
+There is evidence of whisky in Scotland over 1000 years ago, but Deanston hasn’t always been known for their whisky trade.

 During this time, Deanston even had its own currency due to a shortage of coins during the Napoleonic wars.
 They were known ‘Deanston’s’ and were only used in the village.

-The mill grew in size and so did the parish but in 1965 the cotton industry declined making way for a new craft.
+The mill grew in size and so did the parish but in 1965 the cotton industry declined to make way for a new craft.

-Deanston Distillery have been on this location, distilling Highland single malt whisky since 1966.
+Deanston Distillery has been on this location, distilling Highland single malt whisky since 1966.
 The visitor centre we can take tours in today opened in 2012.

 What was the Deanston Distillery Outlander location?

-If you’re anything like me, you’re probably wandering ‘when on Earth was this whisky distillery used in Outlander?!’.
+If you’re anything like me, you’re probably wondering ‘when on Earth was this whisky distillery used in Outlander?!’.
 Well, it’s not for scenes in Scotland that’s for sure.

 You may be surprised to know that not one of the Outlander scenes for season 2 in Paris was actually shot in Paris!
-Nope, they were all shot in Scotland, Prague and England.
-So, you can visit many of them on your trip in Scotland!
+Nope, they were all shot in Scotland, Prague, and England.
+So, you can visit many of them on your trip to Scotland!

-If you remember in season 2, episode 1 “Through a Glass, Darkly”, Claire runs into a wine storehouse after seeing some men taken ill with small pox.
-Much to the dislike of the The Comte St. Germain.
+If you remember in season 2, episode 1 “Through a Glass, Darkly”, Claire runs into a wine storehouse after seeing some men taken ill with smallpox.
+Much to the dislike of The Comte St. Germain.